Federal court issues preliminary injunction halting Trump administration’s ban of Chinese app WeChat

 The short-from video app TikTok has been downloaded an estimated 100 million times by users in the United States.

-A group called the WeChat Users Allliance filed suit in federal court last month seeking to stop a ban, arguing that the app represents a virtual public square for Chinese speakers in the United States and that banning it would harm free speech.
+A group called the WeChat Users Alliance filed suit in federal court last month seeking to stop a ban, arguing that the app represents a virtual public square for Chinese speakers in the United States and that banning it would harm free speech.
 The Trump administration announced details of the proposed ban Friday.

-“The court grants the motion on the ground that the plaintiffs have shown serious questions going to the merits of the First Amendment claim,” Judge Laurel Beeler wrote in the order granting the preliminary injunction.
+“The court grants the motion on the ground that the plaintiffs have shown serious questions going to the merits of the First Amendment claim,” U.S. Magistrate Judge Laurel Beeler wrote in the order granting the preliminary injunction.

 “Certainly the government’s overarching national-security interest is significant.
 But on this record — while the government has established that China’s activities raise significant national security concerns — it has put in scant little evidence that its effective ban of WeChat for all U.S. users addresses those concerns,” the judge added.